jballoffet/protobuf-samples/README.md

 # Protocol Buffers C++ Samples

-This repository contains some basic sample applications to start working with Protocol Buffers (protobuf) in C++, using Bazel as the build system.
+This repository contains some basic sample applications to start working with Protocol Buffers (protobuf) in C++, using Bazel as build system.
 It also provides everything needed to run them in a docker container.

 ## Project organization

 You'll find the following project organization:

 - workspace: workspace directory.
-  - helloworld: Hello World sample app.
-  - addressbook: Address Book sample app.
 - docker: docker related files.

 ## Installation